-30 Men's Designer Fashion Brands You Should Own
+30 Luxury Menswear Brands You Should Invest In

 #4 THOM BROWNE

 American designer Thom Browne steeps his collections in tailoring, hallmarked by a distinct grey which dusts-up most of his quality-made, contemporary suiting.
-Cropped trousers and embellished separates are another signature, as well as pebblegrain leather goods.
-But the TB monikier isn’t his initials, but rather, a navy, red and white stripe swatch sitiched onto the edge of his pieces.
+Cropped trousers and embellished separates are another signature, as well as pebble-grain leather goods.
+But the TB moniker isn’t his initials, but rather, a navy, red and white stripe swatch that’s stitched onto the edge of his pieces.

 #5 DSQUARED2

-A winning twin combination is behind Canadian fashion brand Dsquared.
+A winning twin combination is behind Canadian fashion brand Dsquared2.
 Dan and Dean Caten’s tough yet heritage collections play on the North American nation and come as a blend of punch-y prints (think plaids), bold colours and add-ons of clothes, offering the gent an urban twist on a polished looks.
 Check out their jeans, embellished to ripped to plain, and luxury leather sneakers.

 #6 DOLCE & GABBANA

-Needing no introduction, the Silician duo have continued to send out some of most iconic (and extensive) menswear collections down the runway since bowing in 1985.
+Needing no introduction, the Silcian duo have continued to send out some of most iconic (and extensive) menswear collections down the runway since bowing in 1985.
 Dolce & Gabbana‘s famous monogram only stamps itself on sleek and luxurious pieces.
-You can’t look past their distinctly Italian collections suits, impeccably cut and finished for work and the weekend.
+You can’t look past their distinctly Italian collection of suits, impeccably cut and finished for work and the weekend.

 #7 MONCLER